willGraham01/ARC-DnD/character_creation/guide/class.md

 At level 1, Rangers get two features from their class; Favoured Foe and Deft Explorer.

 - Favoured Foe lets Erik do a little extra damage to one enemy in combat, a certain number of times per long rest (long rest is essentially a day).
 He writes the name of the ability in the "features and traits" section of his character sheet.
 He also notices that it can be used "a number of times equal to your proficiency bonus before a long rest" - in this case, 2 times per long rest, so he puts two checkboxes next to the ability so he can keep track of them.
 Finally, he writes the text corresponding to the ability on his spare sheet of paper.
 - Deft Explorer gives Erik _expertise_ in one of his skill proficiencies, as well as fluency in two additional languages of his choice.
-Erik chooses to put his expertise into Perception, so marks that with a _double tick_ in the appropriate skill checkbox - this indicates that his proficiency bonus is doubled when making a Perception check.
+Erik chooses to put his expertise into Perception, so marks that with a _double tick_ in the appropriate skill checkbox (or an "Ex" on the underline) - this indicates that his proficiency bonus is doubled when making a Perception check.
 Finally, he picks two languages to learn - which he chooses to be Sylvan and Elvish - and writes them into his languages box.
 Again, he copies Deft Explorer onto his spare sheet of paper for later reference.

+Notice that some of your class feature might depend on say your level, your proficiency bonus (like Erik's Favoured Foe) or maybe a certain ability score you have.
+As you level up, it might be necessary to update these features as your bonuses improve.
+If you spot something like this, we'd recommend putting an asterisk (`*`) or other indicator next to the feature, so when you level up you remember to check to see if that feature improves!

 ## Pick Spells